New research shows OMM’s school-wide impact

 Data suggests OMM creates benefits beyond participating students — reaching the entire student body.

-We hope you’ll join moderator Aras Jizan, Senior Program Officer at the Gates Foundation and former OMM Board Member, as he facilitates a dynamic conversation with researchers, leaders, and students from Our Minds Matter:
+Moderator Aras Jizan, Senior Program Officer at the Gates Foundation and former OMM Board Member, facilitated a dynamic conversation with researchers, leaders, and students from Our Minds Matter:

 • G Wei Ng, PhD (Our Minds Matter)